wptrainingteam/learn-wp-content/tutorials/wordpress-roles-capabilities-02-custom-post-types.md

 1. The ability to define a custom post type called story.
 2. The ability to create users with a writer role, who can only create, edit, and delete unpublished stories.
 3. These writers should also be able to publish their stories, but not edit or delete stories once published.
-4. Any site administrator should be able to create, edit, and delete any stories, regardless of whether they are published or not.
+4. Any site administrator should be able to create, edit, and delete any stories, regardless of whether they are published or not, or who they were created by.

 To create the story custom post type, you might have some code that looks like this.